 - Maintain a record of the names, addresses, e-mail addresses, and other contact information of consumers who register their products; and

-- Permanently place the manufacturer name and contact information, model name and number, and the date of manufacture on each durable infant or toddler product.
+- Permanently place the manufacturer/importer, U.S. contact information, model name and number, and the date of manufacture on each durable infant or toddler product.

 These requirements are currently in effect and apply to all manufacturers of durable infant and toddler products listed above, regardless of whether a specific children’s product safety rule has been issued by the Commission for their particular product.

 Durable infant or toddler products are subject to requirements for lead in surface coatings, lead and (in certain circumstances) phthalate content, testing and certification, registration cards, and tracking labels.
 These requirements are discussed below and at www.cpsc.gov/BusinessEducation: